shengy3/ML_RPD/README.md

     python Evaluation_for_Qavg_model.py
 # Results:
 The difference between predicted Q-vector and ground truth is fitted with a Gaussian function.
 The standard deviation of the fitted gaussian is known as spatial resolution.
-The spatial resolution of the neural network in x and y directino is 0.26 and 0.35 mm respectively.
+The spatial resolution of the neural network in x and y direction is 0.26 and 0.35 mm respectively.
 The resolution is **30 times** smaller than the pixel of the detector.
 <p align="center">
 <img src="https://github.com/shengy3/ML_RPD/blob/master/images/residual_result.png" width="600" height="350">
 </p>